forestdb/forestdb.org/models/schelling.md

 ---

 Two agents, Alice and Bob, want to meet.
-They choose which bar to go to by recursively reasoning about one another [@schelling.t:1960].
+They choose which bar to go to by recursively reasoning about one another.

     (define (sample-location)
       (if (flip .6)